GndFloor/Ruby-Quest/README.md

 ##Files
 * config/
   * init.rb - Initialize an environment from scratch
+  * settings.rb - Contains configuration handles like redis prefix
   * initializers/* - Any *.rb files in here will be loaded automatically at startup
 * lib/
   * data.rb  - Contains interface to database documents
   * event.rb - Useful helpers for processing events like unboxing & boxing
+  * event_queue.rb - Handles the incomming and outgoing event data